-Still, the Star Wars aliens are an integral part of the Star Wars galaxy.
+Still, alien Star Wars characters are an integral part of the galaxy far, far away.
 They’re what give the universe a sense of fantastical distance, life, and they’re vital to worldbuilding and tone.
 Often, they’re excellently designed with practical effects, and sometimes they’re animated or entirely CGI.
 Either way, the many Star Wars aliens are endlessly iconic, so we’ve done our duty to the galaxy and created a list of the best Star Wars aliens.
 There’s no real criteria here: just gut instinct.

 Who are the best Star Wars aliens: